 Your car’s timing belt is crucial for maintaining combustion, as it synchronizes the movement of the crankshaft and camshaft.
 This ensures the intake and exhaust valves open and close in sync with the pistons.

 The motor will feel rough at idle if the timing belt is loose or the teeth are severely worn.
 Moreover, since accelerating increases engine RPMs, they will likely fluctuate when speeding up.
-In a worst-case scenario, timing belt failure can even prevent the engine from functioning.
+In a worst-case scenario, timing belt failure can even prevent the engine from operating.

 How To Fix A Car With RPMs That Fluctuate While Accelerating